-- (a) rates due in respect of any immovable property, means: - - (i) the date for payment indicated on the account, - (ii) in the case where rates and services are levied on a monthly basis, the due date shall always be the 25th of each month. - (iii)

-"Electricity Charges" means service charges in respect of the provision of electricity.

-"Financial Year" shall mean the period starting from 1 July in any year and ending on 30 June of the following year.

-"Indigent Customer" means the approved indigent household in term of council's indigent policy

-"Illegal Connection" means a connection to any system through which a municipal service is provided and that is not authorized or approved by the municipality.

-"Interest" means a charge levied with the same legal priority as service fees and calculated at a rate determined by council from time to time.

-"Municipal Tariff" shall mean a tariff for services which the Municipality may set for the provision of a service to the local community and may include a surcharge on such service.

-"Service Delivery Agreement" means an agreement between the Municipality and an institution or persons mentioned in section 76(b) of the Local Government: Municipal Systems Act 32 of 2000.

-"Tampering and bypassing" means unauthorized reconnection of a supply that has been disconnected for non-payment or interference with the supply mains or bypassing of the metering equipment to obtain unmetered service.
+- (a) rates due in respect of any immovable property, means: - - (i) the date for payment indicated on the account, - (ii) in the case where rates and services are levied on a monthly basis, the due date shall always be the 25th of each month. - "Electricity Charges" means service charges in respect of the provision of electricity. - 'Estimations" - means approximate calculations or judgement about the value, number, quantity or extend of something - "Financial Year" shall mean the period starting from 1 July in any year and ending on 30 June of the following year. - "Indigent Customer" means the approved indigent household in term of council's indigent policy - "Illegal Connection" means a connection to any system through which a municipal service is provided and that is not authorized or approved by the municipality. - "Interest" means a charge levied with the same legal priority as service fees and calculated at a rate determined by council from time to time. - "Municipal Tariff" shall mean a tariff for services which the Municipality may set for the provision of a service to the local community and may include a surcharge on such service. - "Service Delivery Agreement" means an agreement between the Municipality and an institution or persons mentioned in section 76(b) of the Local Government: Municipal Systems Act 32 of 2000. - "Tampering and bypassing" means unauthorized reconnection of a supply that has been disconnected for non-payment or interference with the supply mains or bypassing of the metering equipment to obtain unmetered service.